AJDelgadillo/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
 ## Linear Regression to Predict MPG

+### Multiple variables introduce non-random variance to the dependent variable.

   Using the summary of the linear regression model, pictured below, we can assume that mpg is affected by several non-random factors.
 I’ve come to this conclusion by analyzing the P-value of each variable, labeled in the image as Pr(>|t|) and highlighted in a red box.

   According to these P-values, assuming that the significance level is equal to 0.05, we have sufficient evidence to reject a null hypothesis and acknowledge that these variables provide a statistical difference :